catamphetamine/anychan/src/imageboard/README.md

     badges: object[]?
   },
   // The date on which the thread was created.
-  // All chans except `lynxchan` have this.
+  // Is absent in "get threads list" API response
-  // `lynxchan` doesn't have it which is a bug
+  // of `lynxchan` engine which is a bug
   // but seems like they don't want to fix it.
   createdAt: Date?,
   // "Last Modified Date", usually including: